 Removing the front door speakers

 Now, you're ready to pry out the sides and bottom of the door panel.
 There are a total of eleven retaining clips around the perimeter, so work slowly with your panel tool and they'll all pop out.
 Disconnect the door release cable and wiring harnesses, then remove the panel.
 Remove the four Torx T20 screws securing the speaker and remove it.
-Place the new speaker in the cavity and mark the new mounting holes.
-Remove the speaker and drill the new holes with a 1/8” bit.
+Use the mounting brackets included with your Crutchfield speaker purchase to install the new speakers.

 There's no wiring harness adapter available, so once again, we suggest using Posi-Products speaker connectors to connect the speakers to the factory wiring.
 It's a ton easier than splicing, and you'll get a much more secure connection.
 You also might need to acquire some mounting hardware, because not all speakers come with screws and things.